What is sweet itch in horses?

 - First, there is insane itching, which leads to hair loss from all the scratching.

-- You will also then have more itching, more scratching, and eventually, open and bleeding sores that can become infected.
+- Your horse will also have more itching, scratching, and eventually, open and bleeding sores that can become infected.
 The problem with sweet itch is the itching and scratching cycle that creates those awful sores.

 This horse’s mane is almost gone due to rubbing.
 She’s about a few days away from having open sores.